Chrotesque/ci-portfolio-project-2/README.md

 ## Error Handling

-- No direct user input is required, instead the user interacts with the project through buttons in the settings menu and in the main screen
+- No direct user input is required, instead the user interacts with the project through buttons in the settings menu and in the main screen.
+The game buttons create a sound and show an obvious glow effect upon successful press.
+On mobile it may happen that a button is not pressed but rather interpreted by the device as a long press to scroll / swipe, thus both of these effects don't play and the user may assume the button was pressed and move on to the next before realizing that it wasn't pressed after all.
+This is more user error and device specific, rather than an error.
+- All available buttons were tested in all possible combinations to make sure that no unexpected results occur.
+- The project does not create alerts on errors, errors should simply not occur after extensive testing.
 - As shown above in the section [Surface](#surface) the game shows a warning message should Javascript be deactivated, instructing the user what to do

 <br>